 Because statin drugs used for ischemic heart disease lower CoQ10, patients with this condition could also benefit from CoQ10.
 “We have no controlled trials demonstrating that statin therapy plus CoQ10 improves mortality more than statins alone,” Dr Mortensen noted.
 “But statins reduce CoQ10, and circulating CoQ10 prevents the oxidation of LDL effectively, so I think ischemic patients should supplement statin therapy with CoQ10."

-Fish oil supplementation could lower stress response
+Fish oil supplementation could lower harmful stress response

 “Despite the well-documented link between mental stress and cardiovascular risk, no study has examined neural cardiovascular reactivity to mental stress after fish oil supplementation,” authors Jason R. Carter of Michigan Technological University and his coauthors note in their introduction.